 Marine insurance companies would be open to issuing a marine insurance policy for import/export of the shipment up to the intermediate storage points.
 It can also extend the cover to include transit risk for the onward journey once the storage period is over.

-In case you want to get more information on the marine insurance coverage, you are strongly advised to read the policy document.
+In case you want to get more information on marine insurance coverage, you are strongly advised to read the policy document.
 You can also contact your insurer to seek clarification.

 Case of marine insurance storage cover